 2 tablespoons fresh chopped parsley

-Lay the fish over the tomato in the pan and season with a little sea salt.
+LAY the fish fillets over the tomato sauce in the pan and season with a little sea salt.

-Cover with a lid and simmer for about 6 - 8 minutes until the fish is cooked through.
+COVER with a lid and simmer for about 6 - 8 minutes until the fish is cooked through.
 This depends on the thickness of your fish.

 Notes and Inspiration

-Tomato is full of antioxidants, in particular lycopene, that may prevent a number of diseases, including cancer and heart disease.
-Fish provides the body with complete protein for building and repair as well as omega 3 that is anti-inflammatory to the body and is needed for heart and brain health.
-The other bonus is that fish is easy to cook and tastes delicious.
+Fish provides the body with complete protein for building and repair as well as omega 3 that is anti-inflammatory to the body and is needed for digestive health, cardiovascular and brain health.